Safe Man Safe Family

 Tania has qualified with a Bachelor Applied Science in Psychology from the Open Polytechnic and Post Grad Diploma of Science, Psychology major from Massey University and Post Grad Diploma of Health Science in Violence and Trauma with AUT.

-Born in Helensville in the 50s to a hard-working mother and father, Phil’s childhood was nevertheless marred by violence which was prevalent especially when alcohol and financial pressure were involved.
+Born in Helensville in the 50s to hard-working parents, Phil’s childhood was nevertheless marred by violence which was prevalent especially when external pressure was involved.
 He ran away from home at 15 and never went back to his home of birth.
 Alcohol, drugs and gangs became his comfort and family, until he one day realised that he would lose his partner if he continued on that path.
-Phil has been a youth worker and founding member of te taitokerau youth workers’ network, and was also instrumental in starting the White Ribbon ride.
-He is also a national champion for the It’s Not OK campaign and has travelled extensively throughout NZ and Australia sharing his redemption story on change.

 This should never be normal.